edamianreynoso/arc-assb-controller/paper/main_draft.md

 - Tononi, G. (2008).
 Consciousness as integrated information: a provisional manifesto.
 The Biological Bulletin, 215(3), 216–242.
 - Wachi, A., Shen, X., & Sui, Y. (2024).
 A Survey of Constraint Formulations in Safe Reinforcement Learning.
 IJCAI 2024. arXiv:2402.02025.
 - Watkins, C.J.C.H. & Dayan, P. (1992).
 Q-learning.
 Machine Learning, 8, 279–292.
+- Hebb, D.O.
+(1955).
+Drives and the C.N.S. (conceptual nervous system).
+Psychological Review, 62(4), 243–254.
+- Yerkes, R.M. & Dodson, J.D.
+(1908).
+The relation of strength of stimulus to rapidity of habit-formation.
+Journal of Comparative Neurology and Psychology, 18(5), 459–482.

 ---